Comparable Dark Matter and Baryon energy densities from Dark Grand Unification: The Model

 is studied in \cite{Barr:2011cz,Barr:2013tea,Barr:2015lya}.
 The charges of fermions under this $U(1)$ symmetry are

 which distinguishes the exotic fermions from the SM fermions and thus can stabilize the dark matter.
-However, in our model, it is broken by the $\langle \Delta \rangle$, which generates the Majorana mass of $\psi_a$.} under all the scalar VEVs except the SM Higgs.
-Considering the Higgs VEV at the electroweak scale, the conserved $U(1)$ global symmetry becomes
+However, in our model, it is broken by the $\langle \Delta \rangle$, which generates the Majorana mass of $\psi_a$.} Considering the Higgs VEV at the electroweak scale, the conserved $U(1)$ global symmetry becomes

 The charges of all the fermions are shown in table \ref{tab:U(1)}, where we compare it with the other three global symmetries $(D,B,L)$ and identify it as $D-(B-L)$.
 The only unusual charge assignment is for the Dirac fermion $\psi_c$, which carries both dark baryon number and baryon number.
 It was assigned because it always decays to two SM quarks and one dark quark, as well be discussed later.
 This conserved quantum number is important in the discussion of cosmology, as it serves as the conserved $U(1)$ global symmetry that guarantees the number densities between dark baryon and baryon to be comparable.